citizennet/purescript-halogen-select/docs/tutorials/getting-started.md

 The `#! eval` function is where you get to actually define what all your queries *do*.
 Unlike the render function, you can actually perform all kinds of side effects here, like make API calls, update state, trigger queries in child components, raise messages, and more.

 As usual, our starter component won't do much in its `#!hs eval`.
-When it receives the `#!hs NoOp` constructor, it will do nothing and return the next query.
+When it receives the `#!hs NoOp` constructor, it will do nothing and return the contents of the query, which in this case will always be `unit`.

 ```hs
 eval :: Query ~> H.ParentDSL State Query ChildQuery ChildSlot Message m